149203/mikezetlow/src/pages/how-to-live-forever-on-the-internet/index.md

 <iframe width="720" height="405" src="https://www.youtube.com/embed/eTWl4nY-XJM?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-*Begin transcription:* Alright so my name is Mike Zetlow, and I'm going to give a presentation on how to live forever on the internet.
+*Transcription from video:* Alright so my name is Mike Zetlow, and I'm going to give a presentation on how to live forever on the internet.
 And I don't really mean like you living forever.
 I mean, your work.
 As developers we do a lot of stuff.
 We code stuff online.
 Maybe articles get written about us.
 We have talks like this.

 So on my portfolio page, I was linking to all this stuff that was me.
 I was able to direct people to my portfolio page and use it as a hub to say, hey check this out, read about me, or watch these talks, or see some of my code.
 But then I went out, recently I checked out my portfolio page, and there's dead links.
 Like the article that I was in, they changed their slug or whatever it was, or the app that I had built, that company folded.